In this article, we will explore the biblical meaning of hats in dreams and how we can interpret dreams about hats.

-- Write the dream out and make note of anything prominent in the dream.
+- Write the dream out and make a note of anything prominent in the dream.
 Especially the hat!
-Jot down the color, style, location you are at, people around you, what you are feeling…etc
+Jot down the color, style, location you are at, people around you, what you are feeling, if any other article of clothing stood out…etc

 - Get your Bible and look into different symbols you see in the dream.
 Take note and if something is quickened in your spirit then write that down as well.